-It is very important that you are connected to the type of gas noted on the rating plate.
-"LP" for liquefied petroleum, propane gas, or "NG" for natural or city gas.
-Do not do a gas conversion without an approved gas conversion kit.
+It is very important that the boiler is connected to the type of gas noted on the rating plate.
+"LP" for liquefied petroleum, propane gas, or "NG" for natural gas.
+Do not do a gas conversion without an approved gas conversion kit (not included).
 Prior to turning the gas on, all gas connections must be approved by the local gas supplier or utility, in addition to the governing authority.